RyokoNod/sdm-asian-elephants/images/README.md

 # The images I used for interpretation

 Here you can find the images I created in this project.
-Some were used in the written thesis, but most were only used for interpretation.
+Some were used in the written reports, but most were only used for interpretation.
 Some images are old versions that I created while testing the plotting functions, so they will have a different design.

 The subfolders here have the most complicated structure of all, so I don't have a way to communicate where everything is (this is the messy aftermath of iterative modeling).
 So instead I will define the folders and naming conventions of files here so you can check them out yourselves.

 Folders:
-* ```Bayesian_linearGLM```: Images related to Bayesian GLM.
+* ```Bayesian_linearGLM```: Images related to Bayesian logistic regression.
 * ```Bayesian_splineGLM```: Images related to Bayesian GAM.
 * ```Standard_RF```: Images related to random forest.
-* ```Standard_linearGLM```: Images related to logistic regression.
+* ```Standard_linearGLM```: Images related to MLE logistic regression.
 * ```GIF```: The GIF animations I created for the mind map and their ingredients.
-* ```adjusted_priors```: Images from the Bayesian GLM models with adjusted priors.
+* ```adjusted_priors```: Images from the Bayesian logistic regression models with adjusted priors.
-* ```baseline_priors```: Images from the Bayesian GLM models with initial priors.
+* ```baseline_priors```: Images from the Bayesian logistic regression models with initial priors.
 * ```bnorm_sdsnorm```: Images from the Bayesian GAM models with normal priors for intercept, coefficients, and non-linearity.
 * ```bnorm_sdst```: Images from the Bayesian GAM models with normal priors for intercept and coefficients and Student's t-disttribution priors non-linearity.
 * ```bunif_sdst```: Images from the Bayesian GAM models with uniform (flat) priors for intercept and coefficients and normal priors non-linearity.